literallylara/bitwig-op1-controller/README.md

 Special keys have been mapped to mimic the native behaviour on the OP1 as close as possible (see [Mapping](#mapping)).

+**Note:**

-**Note:** In order for the arrow keys to work you need to set the Midi channel to anything above 1 (shift + green knob).
+- In order for the arrow keys to work you need to set the Midi channel to anything above 1 (shift + green knob).
+- If the OP1 does not get recognized it may be necessary to unplug and it a few times while Bitwig Studio is running.

 ---